NanjibaR/HRM-HANA-Web_Api/README.md

 Employee Management API

 Overview: This project is a RESTful Web API built with ASP.NET Core, designed for managing employee data within an organizational system.
-It provides comprehensive CRUD (Create, Read, Update, Delete) operations for employee records, leveraging Entity Framework Core for database interactions.
+It provides comprehensive CRUD (Create, Read, Update, Delete) operations by using REST API for employee records, leveraging Entity Framework Core for database interactions.

 Features-

  1. Employee Management: Add, retrieve, update, and soft-delete employee records.
- 2. Relationship Handling: Establishes master-child relationships (e.g., Employee and EmployeeDetails) to manage detailed employee information.
+ 2. Relationship Handling: Establishes master-child relationships to manage detailed employee information.
  3. Secure and Scalable: Designed as a scalable backend API suitable for integration with frontend applications or other services.
  4. Use of Lambda Expressions: Implements efficient querying with LINQ lambda expressions for filtering and data manipulation.
- 5. Database Support: Connects seamlessly to a relational database management system (e.g., SQL Server) via Entity Framework Core.
+ 5. Database Support: Connects seamlessly to a relational database management system via Entity Framework Core.

 Technologies Used-